Providing flexibility is another way we’re working to build an inclusive workforce in the NSW public sector.

 This will make it easier for employees from all walks of life – including males and females, people with disability, young and old, different cultural backgrounds, and Aboriginal and Torres Strait Islander people – to make their unique contribution to the NSW public sector.

-The Government has committed to making 100% of NSW government sector jobs flexible by 2019, on the basis of ‘if not, why not’.
+The NSW Government has committed to making all roles flexible in the NSW government sector on the basis of 'if not, why not' by 2019.

 Some of the types of flexible work available to our people across the NSW government sector include: